A Youth Spent Without Regret

 “Love is a pure emotion, pure without a blemish.
 Use your heart, use your heart to love and feel and care.
 Love doesn’t set conditions or barriers or distance.
 Use your heart, use your heart to love and feel and care.
 If you love you don’t deceive, grumble, turn your back, look to get something in return” (“Pure Love Without Blemish” in Follow the Lamb and Sing New Songs).
 This hymn of God’s word once helped me get through the pain of a long and drawn-out life in prison that lasted 7 years and 4 months.
 Even though the CCP government deprived me of the most beautiful years of my youth, I have obtained the most precious and real truth fromand therefore have no complaints or regrets.

-In 1996 I received God’s exaltation and accepted Almighty God’sin .
+In 1996 I received God’s exaltation and accepted Almighty God’sin the last days.
 Through reading God’s words and gathering in fellowship, I determined that all God has said is truth, which is in complete contrast to all the knowledge and theories of this evil world.
 Almighty God’s word is the highest maxim for life.
 What made me more excited was that I could be simple and open and freely talk about anything with the brothers and sisters.
 I didn’t have the slightest need to protect myself against second guessing or being outwitted by people when interacting with them.
 I felt a comfort and happiness I had never felt before; I really liked this family.
 However, it wasn’t long before I heard that the country didn’t permit people to believe in Almighty God.
 This matter made me feel at a complete loss, because His word allowed people to worship God and walk the correct path of life; it allowed people to be honest.
 If everyone believed in Almighty God, then the whole world would be at peace.
 I really didn’t understand: Believing in God was the most righteous undertaking; why did the CCP government want to persecute and oppose believing in Almighty God to the point that they would arrest His believers?
 I thought: No matter how the CCP government persecutes us or how big social public opinion is, I have determined that this is the correct path of life and I will certainly walk on it to the end!

 After this, I began fulfilling my duty inof distributing books of God’s word.
 I knew that fulfilling this duty in this country which resisted God was very dangerous and I could be arrested at any time.
 But I also knew that as part of the whole creation, it was my mission in life to spend everything for God and fulfill my duty; it was a responsibility that I could not shirk.
 Just as I was beginning to confidently cooperate with God, one day in September of 2003, I was on my way to give some brothers and sisters books of God’s word and was arrested by people from the city’s National Security Bureau.